Maerushee/black_white/README.md

 # black_white
-Using python and opencv to change the coloured image to a black
+Using python and opencv to change the coloured image to a black & white